The Ubiquitous Skiplist: A Survey of What Cannot be Skipped About the Skiplist and its Applications in Big Data Systems: Optimizing Skiplist Design

-Although the no-hotspot skiplist avoids contention in the upper levels and remains lock-free, its performance does not scale well with the increase in the size of the number of elements due to high cache misses \cite{https://doi.org/10.1002/cpe.3876}.
+{\bf The Rotating Skiplist~\cite{dick2017rotating}.} Although the no-hotspot skiplist avoids contention in the upper levels and remains lock-free, its performance does not scale well with the increase in the size of the number of elements due to high cache misses~\cite{dick2017rotating}.
 The no-hotspot skiplist uses linked nodes, and has poor spatial locality.
 It also requires linear time to lower the level of the skiplist during rebalancing.
-The {\em Rotating Skiplist} \cite{https://doi.org/10.1002/cpe.3876} addresses these issues by using a {\em wheel} and a global variable named ``ZERO''.
-ZERO is used to indicate the lowest logical level of all the arrays, as shown in Figure~\ref{fig:rotating_skiplist} where ZERO initially points to level 0.
-A wheel is an array node, where by using an array, we improve spatial locality, and increase cache hits.
+The {\em Rotating Skiplist}~\cite{dick2017rotating} addresses these issues by using a {\em wheel} and a global variable named ``ZERO''.
+ZERO is used to indicate the lowest logical level of all the arrays and ZERO initially points to level 0.
+A wheel is an array node, where by using an array, spatial locality and cache hits are improved.
 The Rotating Skiplist uses modular arithmetic to wrap around the array node (level = (current level + ZERO) \texttt{mod} max-levels).
 The Rotating skiplist has wheels that ``rotate" during the lowering of the skiplist to balance the structure, and hence providing good time complexity for all the operations.
 The Rotating skiplist contains a doubly-linked list in the bottom-most level, similar to~\cite{crain2013no}, where this level contains the actual data.
 All the operations except Lowering Towers are performed in a similar manner to that of a no-contention skiplist.

-Lowering Towers is performed by one atomic instruction by incrementing the ZERO variable by one.
-As in Figure~\ref{fig:rotating_skiplist_lowering}, ZERO is changed from 0 to 1.
-All operations that are operating concurrently to lowering towers will continue to operate normally.
-However, any new operation will now ignore Level 0, and operate on Levels 1 and 2 only.
-After all operations operating on Level 0 are completed, the garbage collector physically deletes Level 0.